soruh/sanitizeable/README.md

 # Contributing

-If you think this is cool and want to make it useable, feel free to create a PR an Issue and to message me.
+If you think this is cool and want to make it useable, feel free to create a PR an Issue or to message me.